Choosing what to keep

 Beyond this period and/or for research data that would not meet this definition of "données de base", a selection may be relevant.
 Indeed, while it is tempting to keep everything, just in case, this implies exponential costs and makes it even more difficult to find, or discover, the truly relevant or important things.

 Choosing what to keep and what can be disposed of or deleted is always going to involve a subjective judgement, as nobody knows exactly what information is going to be wanted in the future.

-All we can do is think the matter through carefully, abide by the policies we need to (e.g. from funders) and document decisions made and the reasons for them.
+Because of this subjective element, it is important that, as far as possible, the author of the data is involved in this selection process, abides by the policies that apply to his/her project (e.g. those of the funders) and scrupulously documents the decisions made and the reasons for them.
 It will not be a perfect process, but should at least be a sensible one.

 How do I know what to keep and what to delete?

 - does my funder or the university need me to keep this data and / or make it available for a certain amount of time?

 - does this data constitute the 'vital records' of a project, organisation or consortium and therefore need to be retained indefinitely?

 - do I have the legal and intellectual property rights to keep and re-use this data?
 If not, can these be negotiated?

 - does sufficient documentation and descriptive information (‘metadata’) exist to explain the data, and allow the data or record to be found wherever it ends up being stored? (in other words, how FAIR is this data?)